Our Veterinary Assistants

 Mario is one of our talented overnight caretakers.
 He ensures the hospital is kept in tip top shape and cares for hospitalized pets in the late hours of the night.
 He has been part of the SCAH Team since July 2010

 Haley is one of our talented Veterinary Technicians here at Santa Clarita Animal Hospital.
-She has been training dogs and horses for meany years.
+She has been training dogs and horses for many years.
 Her love for all animals shines through in her work.
-Haley is the founder and CEO of Tails and Scales Animal Rescue.
+Haley was the founder and CEO for 7 years of Tails and Scales Animal Rescue.

 She is a lover and advocate of all animals, from dogs, cats, & horses to snakes, lizards and arachnids.
 She will fearlessly care for them all!
 Haley has been part of the SCAH Team since September 2016